 A version of the text suitable for use in URLs

-A new tree with its keys sorted
+A new map with its keys sorted

 Define common static files for the tree